LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 1.0

-**Description:** Probability (0-1) that an agent can locate an emission during a survey.
+**Description:** Probability (0-1) that a crew can locate an emission during a survey.
 Internally, each emission will be randomly assigned a True or False based on this probability increasing survey will improve the chances of the emission being detected.

 `eg. coverage.temporal = 0.25`.
 The emission has a 25% chance of being detected **every time** it is surveyed.